Individuals over 65 years with compromised immune systems are at the highest risk of being hospitalized and dying from

 It is recommended that these individuals stay extra cautious during these troubled times.
 For example, wearing a mask while travelling outside and minimizing interactions with the public.
 For more information, please read his article.

-See below for easy to use BMI and body fat calculator that is based on the anthropometric (tape measure) method of determining total body fat percentage, lean body mass, fat body mass and BMI.
+This military calculator can measure your total body fat percentage, lean body mass, fat body mass and BMI.

 BMI is a simple measurement based on your height and weight to determine if you are underweight, normal weight, overweight or obese.
 BMI does not measure body fat percentage directly but has shown to moderately correlate with other methods of body fat